Soviet Tu-22 Blinder in 1/72 scale: modelling report using the ESCI kit by Meindert de Vreeze

 be a little less blunt at the rear.

-The fuselage nose contour needs refining as to make a more pintier impression.
+The fuselage nose contour needs refining as to make a more pointier impression.

 The fuselage itself was lengthened

-mm (1,2 inch) just before the wing ledaing edge.
+mm (1,2 inch) just before the wing leading edge with bended plastic cart.

-The horizontal tail stabilizers were corrected to give a larger 4 degree sweep by removing root sections.
+The horizontal tail stabilizers were corrected to give a larger 4 degree sweep by removing root sections with a razor saw.

 The undercarriage legs have to be detailed with the boogie installation.
 Use new nose wheels as the ESCI kit's nose wheels are far to small.
 The nose undercarriage bay was moved 10mm more aft and reduced 10 mm in length.